ATP Finals: History

 For most of its history, the event has been considered the most important indoor tennis tournament in the world (there were a few exceptions when the event was held outdoors: 1974 in Melbourne & 2003–04 in Houston).
 The indoor atmosphere allows for controlled conditions of play, both in terms of the court surface and the court's illumination.

 In recent years it has been played on indoor hard courts, however, indoor carpet was used in some previous editions.
 On one occasion, when Melbourne hosted the event in 1974, the grass courts of Kooyong Stadium were used; the tournament was staged only 1–2 weeks before the 1975 Australian Open, which was also played on grass.
 Apart from 1974, all tournaments have been on a hard court variant, which has prompted calls from some players (such as Rafael Nadal) to feature a greater variety of surfaces, including clay courts.

 For many years, the doubles event was held as a separate tournament staged the week after the singles competition, but more recently both events have been held together during the same week and in the same venue.

 In 2020, amid the COVID-19 pandemic and in an effort to reduce the number of staff on-site, the ATP introduced live electronic line-calling powered by Hawk-Eye Live.
 Instead of line umpires, the system detects the relevant movements of the player and where the ball bounces on court.
 A pre-recorded voice announces "Out", "Fault", and "Foot fault".
-Also, video review was also introduced for suspected double bounces, touches, and other reviewable calls.
+Video review was also introduced for suspected double bounces, touches, and other reviewable calls.

 The tournament has traditionally been sponsored by the title sponsor of the tour; however, in 1990–2008 the competition was not sponsored, even though the singles portion of the event, as part of the ATP Tour, was sponsored by IBM.
 In 2009, the tournament gained Barclays PLC as its title sponsor.
 Barclays confirmed in 2015 that they would not renew their sponsorship deal once it expires in 2016.
 On 25 May 2017, it was announced that Nitto Denko would be the main sponsor for the tournament through 2020.
 In September 2020, Nitto Denko announced it will extend its title partnership of the ATP Finals for another five years, until 2025.
+In November 2025, Nitto Denko announced it will extend its title partnership of the ATP Finals for another five years, until 2030.